 It’s been wonderful having Alice back home at the Bird House, and she has even made some new friends.
 While the building undergoes renovations, Alice’s yard on the perimeter of the building remains intact.
 When the weather is nice, I join her in the yard for a walk outside, and we watch the construction vehicles and workers as they pass by.

-When the Bird House reopens in fall 2021, I hope you will take some time to meet Alice in person and become a part of the next chapter of this amazing ambassador bird’s story!
+When the Bird House reopens in early 2022, I hope you will take some time to meet Alice in person and become a part of the next chapter of this amazing ambassador bird’s story!

 This story appears in the March 2020 issue of National Zoo News.
 While the Bird House is undergoing renovations, don’t miss feathered friends at Amazonia, American Trail, Cheetah Conservation Station, Kids’ Farm and Small Mammal House.
 Check out the schedule of animal encounters to help plan your next visit to the Zoo!

 UPDATE Dec.
 21, 2020: Please note that the Zoo is temporarily closed as a public health precaution to help prevent the spread of COVID-19.